- These instructions are intended for installing Git on Ubuntu 12.04.

 - I’ll be working from a Liquid Web Core Managed Ubuntu 12.04 server, and I’ll be logged in as root.

-As of the writing of this tutorial, the current version of Git available in the Liquid Web repositories is: git version 22.214.171.124.
+apt-get install git-coreYou’ll be asked to confirm the download and installation; simply enter y to confirm.
+Once this command is complete, git will be installed and ready to use!
+As of the writing of this tutorial, the current version of Git available in the Liquid Web repositories is: git version 220.127.116.11.
 You can check the version of git that was installed by using the following command:

 git config --list